alexandros-antonorsi/rl_project/README.md

 # RL Keystone Project — Deep Q-Network from Scratch

-This project is my endeavor into **reinforcement learning algorithms**, built independently alongside my graduate coursework in mathematics at UW Madison.
+This project is my endeavor into **reinforcement learning algorithms**, built independently in a single semester alongside my graduate coursework in mathematics at UW Madison.
 The goal is to demonstrate my ability to learn a subject on my own and take a problem from start to finish: understanding the theory, implementing algorithms from scratch, running experiments in Gymnasium environments, and documenting reproducible results.

 ---